angular/flex-layout/README.md

 <br/>

-> Based on the above specifications, the Layout engine has defined the following breakpoint [suffix aliases] and their associated mediaQuery definitions:
+Based on the above specifications, the Layout engine has defined the breakpoint alias that can be used as suffix extensions to the Layout API.
+Here are the [suffix aliases] and their associated breakpoint mediaQuery definitions:

 | breakpoint | mediaQuery |
 |--------|--------|